-The AMGA has developed a formal process for members to voice concerns as they relate to the Code of Ethics and Conduct to increase accountability and provide support for our members.
-This is a confidential space managed by a 3rd party firm who will manage claims of Code of Ethics and Conduct violations.
+The AMGA has developed a formal process for AMGA members to voice concerns as they relate to the Code of Ethics and Conduct to provide support for AMGA members and increase accountability.
+The Speak Up reporting platform is a confidential space managed by a 3rd party firm, Investigations Law Group, who intakes reports of violations of the AMGA Code of Ethics and Conduct.

 If you have an ethical concern including, but not limited to:

-All reports will undergo intake from a 3rd party firm and be referred back to AMGA with recommendations for further action by the staff and/or the Board’s Professional Compliance Committee.
+All reports will undergo intake by Investigations Law Group and be referred back to AMGA with recommendations for further action by AMGA staff and/or the AMGA Board’s Professional Compliance Committee.

 The AMGA Code of Ethics and conduct clearly states that it applies to accredited businesses and all members of the AMGA including apprentice, assistant, and certified guides, students, instructors, and licensed providers.
 It applies in all professional settings and circumstances including courses, work and volunteer roles, marketing, electronic communications, and social media.